taustation-fan/taustation-fan.github.io/README.md

 ### Choice of Weapons

 You have two weapon slots that you can equip from your inventory.
-Since combat starts with long range, and later goes to a short range, you should usually equip one long and one short range weapon each.
+Since combat starts with long range, and goes to a short range after four rounds, you should usually equip one long and one short range weapon each.

 If possible, you should also select the weapons to do different types of